ntu-dasl-sg/DynamicRisk-Jakarta/README.md

 5. part 5 of analysis (not a Python code, done in QGIS)
 6. assign_bc_to_urban_extent.py (assigns present day building count)
 7. assign_bc_2018_2030.py (assigns values to future urban extent rasters)

+Others:
+1. Converting coordinates from Google Open Buildings (in csv) to a building count raster